sunfounder/ultimate-sensor-kit/docs/source/iot_project/08-iot_Bluetooth_lock_controller.rst

 2. Create the Android App
 -----------------------------

-The Android application will be fashioned using a free web application known as |link_appinventor|.
+The Android application will be developed using a free web application known as |link_appinventor|.
 MIT App Inventor serves as an excellent starting point for Android development, owing to its intuitive drag-and-drop features allowing for the creation of simplistic applications.